The past year has been a challenging and rewarding one as president of Liberty Victoria.

 Thank you to Emma-Buckley Lennox who finished up as RAP Chair this year, after several years in that role.
 Emma has been instrumental to RAP’s success.
 Rochelle Francis took over as RAP Chair mid-2021 and has continued the excellent work.
 A special thanks also to the RAP steering committee, those who have put up their hand to be supervisors and the volunteers themselves who have continued to produce high quality and important work during difficult circumstances.

 This year we also held events that reinforced our focus on human rights.
 The first of these was our 2020 Annual General Meeting which was held online for the first time.
 Our guest speaker Osman Faruqi discussed the issues that arose in 2020 in respect of policing in the pandemic, His research highlighted how the expansion of state power reproduced some of the negative aspects of police culture.
 Covid-19-related policing disproportionately affected the most vulnerable in our community especially the Indigenous people and CALD communities.
 He reiterated the importance of vigilance in relation to these issues.

-Our major event for the year, the Voltaire Awards continued this year as a webinar.
+Our major event for the year, the Voltaire Awards continued as a webinar.
 While we were unable to meet with all of our members over our annual awards dinner, we were delighted to be able to continue to acknowledge and celebrate the work of a number of people who have been working tirelessly to support and progress human rights and civil liberties.

 To our committee members and to RAP members: thank you for your generosity and the work that you have done and continue to do.
 All of our committee members are fully engaged in busy professional careers in their own right so I acknowledge the significant commitment and sacrifice that you have made to progress the work of Liberty Victoria.
 We are united by a shared commitment to the ideals of human rights and civil liberties.